KathirVelan11/GPS-Location-Predictor/README.md

 1. Upload your .csv GPS file (must follow [DATA_FORMAT.md]).
 2. Run Data Preprocessing.ipynb to clean and prepare the data.
 3. Open Model Training.ipynb to train and evaluate the models.
-4. Use New Prediction.py to input a date and time and get the predicted location.
+4. Use New Prediction.ipynb to input a date and time and get the predicted location.

 ## 📂 Project Structure
 ```